jamesgawn/learning/index.md

 title: Home
 nav_order: 1
 ---
 I take notes on books, articles, talks that I find useful - doing so helps with embedding what I have learned.
-This site helps catalog those notes for future reference.
+This site catalog these notes for future reference.